michalcichon/michalcichon.github.io/_posts/2020-10-17-basic-config-server-to-avoid-hardcoding-in-ios-app.md

 }
 ```

-As you can see they are computed and use `ConfigService`'s shared instance to get the fresh config but we also provide some default values in case there is no values in `ConfigService`'s data store.
+As you can see they are computed properties and use `ConfigService`'s shared instance to get the fresh config but we also provide some default values in case there is no values in the `ConfigService`'s data store.

 `ConfigService` is independent from SwiftUI but we notify by `NotificationCenter` and we utilize `objectWillChange` to make a manual update to `ContentViewModel`.
 It is important to dispatch to the main queue as it will trigger UI changes and the notification center will send from a background queue. `@objc` is required for `onConfigUpdate` method because otherwise it won't be visible by `#selector`.